alibaba/GraphScope/docs/storage_engine/groot.md

 You can view the logs of each Pod using the command `kubectl logs ${POD_NAME}`.

  It is common to check the logs of Frontend and Store roles.
-When debugging, it is often necessary to check the logs of Coordinator and Ingestor as well.
+When debugging, it is often necessary to check the logs of Coordinator as well.
 The logs of Frontend include the logs of the Compiler that generates the logical query plan, while the logs of Store include the logs of the query engine execution.
 For example,

 ```bash
 kubectl logs demo-graphscope-store-frontend-0